christopherobin/mage/lib/panopticon/README.markdown

 The node.js implementation of setTimeout is buggy.
 The resulting timeout can (and does) fire early sometimes, contrary to expectations.
 This lead to some acrobatics to ensure that when it does fire early, it is reinitialised.
 This can be seen in `Panopticon.prototype.timeUp`.

+The standard deviation method used by `panopticon.sample` is single pass.
+This leaves it more prone than a two pass algorithm to round off errors.
+The specific algorithm used is the one found in *The Art of Computer Programming, Volume 2:
+Seminumerical Algorithms*, section 4.2.2.